 Does Keifer’s shooting the Spirograph thingy somehow release enough destructive energies to shatter the entire planet of Uluphon?
 Sure looks that way, although it would be nice if the script and art were clearer on that point.

 The ending of “Forbidden Kingdom” is quite chilling — or it would be, if not for Vampi’s sniggering final comment that implies that the doomed Zodi is somehow “lucky” — a supposedly humorous remark that’s actually anything but, and made even more unfunny by the fact that the “joke” is presented as coming from the point of view of a woman, though of course it’s actually been written by a man.
 This speaks to one of the major problems with Warren’s Vampirella — per the magazine’s 1st issue cover blurb, its subject matter is alleged to be “fantastic females”; but the magazine’s perspective is unrelentingly male (and not an especially enlightened variety of “male”, either, at least not in the title’s early years).
-While this problem was hardly unique to Warren — after all, the whole comics industry was pretty much a “boys’ club” at this point in its history (and some would say it still is) — it still needs to be acknowledged
+While this problem was hardly unique to Warren — after all, the whole comics industry was pretty much a “boys’ club” at this point in its history (and some would say it still is) — its presence here still needs to be acknowledged.

 *Evidently, the script was even more repetitive in its original form.
 According to Bill Schelly’s James Warren, Empire of Monsters: The Man Behind Creepy,Vampirella, and Famous Monsters (Fantagraphics, 2018), José González’s go-between with Warren, Josep (José) Toutain Vila, was concerned enough about it to write the publisher himself a letter on May 5, 1971, at which time the story was already being drawn (and running late, besides):